 Under no circumstance would you be forced to give your spouse your entire 401K or retirement plan.
-The experienced family law attorneys at Gasper Law Group will gather the financial information on both parties and advise you based on the facts of your particular case.
+Gasper Law’s experienced divorce attorneys in Colorado Springs will gather the financial information on both parties and advise you based on the facts of your particular case.

 16. Should I Get a Prenuptial Agreement?

 Prenuptial agreements are enforceable under Colorado law.
 From a strictly legal standpoint, every couple should probably have a prenuptial agreement.
 While planning their wedding, most couples do not want to think about what will happen if their marriage ends in divorce.
 The fact is that having a prenuptial agreement does not mean you think your marriage will fail.
 One benefit of doing a prenuptial agreement unrelated to a subsequent divorce is that it opens a dialogue between the parties about what their financial future together is going to look like.